Saiuz/Alexa-Reservations/DevNotes.md

 4) correct Spelling of Standard !!
 5) Kur bill, the last page, the u umlaut is printing as a weird symbol, don't know why, it shows up ok in HTML page.

+*Issues found during data conversion*
+Need to tighten up logic around firm and guest on res form and room names for bus res.
+There are a lot of business reservations that are using guests without firm while the correct guest exists.
+Should never be able to add a new guest from the res form without a firm when the res has a firm.

+Update name virtual property of the guest model.
+If first name is missing, names in reservations have 'undefined' as first names.
+DONE

+Note updating guest names need to update reservations with the guest name if they are still open.